jasper-lyons/nuccobrain/readme.md

 * Get around the browser same-origin policy
 * Present smaller, simpler responses to the client

-Function source code is in `/src/functions` and the built code is in `/functions`.
+Function source code is in `/src/functions` and the built code ends up in `/functions`.

-Unlike for the front-end code, the built function code _is_ checked into the repo and normal start/build commands don't affect it.
+Like the front-end code, the built function code _is not_ checked into the repo and the normal build command will built the function code too.

-The functions can be rebuilt by running `netlify-lambda build src/functions`.
+The functions can be rebuilt separately by running `netlify-lambda build src/functions`.

-The built function code is committed to the repo.

 ### Important note